 Older students can build on the idea of adding and graphing by incorporating probabilities into the mix.
 Get a detailed lesson plan for analyzing the results of a double dice “horse race” from the Mathematics Assessment Resource Service.

 How do you use Dice in Dice in the classroom?
-Come share on the WeAreTeachers Chat group on Facebook.
+Come share on our WeAreTeachers HELPLINE group.
 Plus, keep an eye on the WeAreTeachers Deals page to find out when cool teacher tools like these go on sale.

 Looking for more ways to engage kids in math?
 LEGOs are the way to go!